odbc

 export ODBC_TRACE_FILE=/tmp/odbc.log

-Refer to crystal-db for more usage instructions.
+Refer to crystal-db for the full API.

 Development

-To run all tests:
+To run all tests (requires SQLite ODBC driver):

 crystal spec